 The number of awards that an employee, director, or consultant may receive under the 2016 Plan is in the discretion of the administrator and therefore cannot be determined in advance.
-The following table sets forth: (i) the aggregate number of shares of common stock subject to options granted under the 2006 Plan during the fiscal year 2016 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; and all employees who are not executive officers, as a group; (ii) the average per share exercise price of such options; (iii) the aggregate number of shares subject to RSUs and PSUs (at target) granted under the 2006 Plan during the fiscal year 2016 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; and all employees who are not executive officers, as a group; directors who are not executive officers, as a group; and all employees who are not executive officers, as a group; and (iv) the grant-date value of shares subject to such RSUs and PSUs.
+The following table sets forth: (i) the aggregate number of shares of common stock subject to options granted under the 2006 Plan during the fiscal year 2016 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; (ii) the average per share exercise price of such options; (iii) the aggregate number of shares subject to RSUs and PSUs (at target) granted under the 2006 Plan during the fiscal year 2016 to each of our named executive officers; executive officers, as a group; directors who are not executive officers, as a group; and all employees who are not executive officers, as a group; and all employees who are not executive officers, as a group; and (iv) the grant-date value of shares subject to such RSUs and PSUs.

-Name of Individual or Group Number of Shares Subject to Options Granted(1) Average Per Share Exercise Price of Option Grants Number of Shares Subject to RSUs and PSUs Granted Dollar Value of Shares Subject to RSUs and PSUs Granted(1) Gayn Erickson President and Chief Executive Officer 35,000 \$75,600 Kenneth B. Spink VP of Finance and CFO 29,000 \$2.30 Gary L. Larson Former VP of Finance and CFO Mark D. Allison VP of Worldwide Sales David S. Fucci David S. Hendrickson VP of Engineering All executive officers, as a group 29,000 \$2.30 35,000 \$75,600 All directors who are not executive officers, as a group 50,000 \$2.17 All employees who are not executive officers, as a group 13,500 \$1.54
+Name of Individual or Group Number of Shares Subject to Options Granted(1) Average Per Share Exercise Price of Option Grants Number of Shares Subject to RSUs and PSUs Granted Dollar Value of Shares Subject to RSUs and PSUs Granted(1) Gayn Erickson 35,000 \$75,600 Kenneth B. Spink VP of Finance and CFO 29,000 \$2.30 Gary L. Larson Former VP of Finance and CFO Mark D. AllisonVP of Worldwide Sales David S. Fucci David S. Hendrickson All executive officers, as a group 29,000 \$2.30 35,000 \$75,600 All directors who are not executive officers, as a group 50,000 \$2.17 All employees who are not executive officers, as a group 13,500 \$1.54